SDK Features

 2. Instantiate the PowerSync Database

-Next, you need to instantiate the PowerSync database — this is the core managed database.
+Next, you need to instantiate the PowerSync database — this is the core managed client-side database.

 Its primary functions are to record all changes in the local database, whether online or offline.
 In addition, it automatically uploads changes to your app backend when connected.